Luzkan/smells/content/smells/long-method.md

 #### **Low Reuse**

-- Longer methods most likely have more functionalities, so they cannot be reused as easily as methods which are short and specific
+- Longer methods most likely have more functionalities, so developers cannot reuse them as easily as methods that are short and specific

 #### **[Side Effects](./side-effects.md)**

-- If a method is long, it’s highly unlikely that it does only what the name of the method could indicate.
+- If a method is long, it is not very likely that it does only what the name of the method could indicate.

 ### Refactoring: